Michigan Motorcycle Insurance Laws and Requirements: What You Need To Know

 Does Medicare cover motorcycle accidents in Michigan?

-According to the Michigan motorcycle insurance laws, generally, Medicare will cover motorcycle accidents under two circumstances: (1) the injured motorcyclist has no source of auto No-Fault insurance coverage; or (2) the injured motorcyclist has exhausted his or her No-Fault PIP medical benefits coverage limit.
+As state in the Michigan motorcycle insurance laws, generally, Medicare will cover motorcycle accidents under two circumstances: (1) the injured motorcyclist has no source of auto No-Fault insurance coverage; or (2) the injured motorcyclist has exhausted his or her No-Fault PIP medical benefits coverage limit.

 However, if Medicare pays for an injured motorcyclist’s medical care and treatment, but later determines that auto No-Fault insurance should have paid, then Medicare can seek to be reimbursed for it has paid by filing a lien against the motorcyclist’s third-party recovery of compensation for pain and suffering.